H1l4nd0r/php_templates/README.md

 # php_templates

-Allows easily use templates in php for just any text content - html,css whatever, using your own tegs structure
+Allows easily use templates in php for just any text content - html,css whatever, using your own tags structure